cherrywoods/swift-meta-serialization/Sources/Encoder/README.md

 All required methods fall back to those methods at some point.
 The storage managing part is also not overridable.

 The following methods can be overwritten:
- * `container(keyedBy:, referencing:, at:, createNewContainer:)`: This methods creates a new `KeyedEncodingContainer`.
+ * `encodingContainer(keyedBy:, referencing:, at:)`: This methods creates a new `KeyedEncodingContainer`.
 It is called by `container(keyedBy:)` and also by the `nestedContainer` methods of MetaSerialization's default encoding container implementations.
 You can therefor use this method to override the `KeyedEncodingContainerProtocol` implementation MetaEncoder should use.
-You may also customize the requesting of new `KeyedContainerMeta`s.
-Such containers are in the current MetaEncoder implementation only requested through this method, with a value `true` for createNewContainer.
- * `unkeyedContainer(referencing:, at:, createNewContainer:)`: This method is the equivalent to `container(keyedBy:, referencing:, at:, createNewContainer:)` for unkeyed containers.
+ * `unkeyedEncodingContainer(referencing:, at:)`: This method is the equivalent to `container(keyedBy:, referencing:, at:, createNewContainer:)` for unkeyed containers.
  * `singleValueContainer(referencing:, at:)`: This method creates a new `SingleValueEncodingContainer`.
 It is only used by `singleValueContainer()`.
  * `encoder(referencing:, at:)`: Creates a new encoder.
 This method is used by the default encoding container implementations to create super encoders.
 You may use this method to override the implementation the default implementations of `KeyedEncodingContainerProtocol` and `UnkeyedEncodingContainer` should use as super encoder.
+ * `encoderImplementation(storage:, at:)`: This is the delegate method `encoder` uses.
+Override this method to use your subclass for e.g. super encoders.
  * `wrap(, at:)`: The core encoding code and the core functionality of MetaSerialization is contained in this method. `wrap` requests metas from metaSupplier in this method and calls `encode(to:)`, if translator returns nil. `wrap` accesses the storage and the coding path.
 If you're not fine with the concept of `CodingStorage` or facing a problem, that can not be solved by a different implementation of `CodingStorage`, you may have to override this method.
 If you need to override this method, however, make sure to include a guard for `DirectlyEncodable` types after asking the `MetaSupplier`, because these types will typically cause endless loops, if translator does not support them (MetaSerialization publicly extends String, Bool, Int, Float, Int8, etc. to conform to `DirectlyEncodable`).
 This code looks like this in the default implementation:
  ```swift
  guard !(value is DirectlyEncodable) else {